Generic Name: tetanus, diphtheria, acellular pertussis vaccine (Tdap) (TET a nus, dif THEER ee a, and ay SEL yoo ler per TUS iss)

 Diphtheria and pertussis are spread from person to person.
 Tetanus enters the body through a cut or wound.

 You can still receive the Boostrix vaccine if you have a minor cold.
-In the case of a more severe illness with a fever or any type of infection, wait until you get better before receiving Boostrix.
+In the case of a more severe illness with a fever or any type of infection, wait until you get better before receiving Boostrix vaccine.

 Becoming infected with diphtheria, pertussis, or tetanus is much more dangerous to your health than receiving the Boostrix vaccine.
 However, like any medicine, this vaccine can cause side effects but the risk of serious side effects is extremely low.

-You may not be able to receive a Boostrix vaccine if you have ever received a similar vaccine that caused any of the following:
+You may not be able to receive Boostrix if you have ever received a similar vaccine that caused any of the following:

 a neurologic disorder or disease affecting the brain;